ragab74/AI-Programming-with-Python-Nanodegree/README.md

 <br />
 ### Own Image Classifier
 ----
 The second project dealt with building an image classifier almost from scratch.
+We'll be using this [dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories.
 Only the very basic foundation of the code was given (i.e. some helper functions and tips).
 My submission included:
 * reading and transforming the data
 * choosing a suitable (pretrained) network architecture
 * defining a suitable classifier for the chosen architecture